Inspiring the Future is open to all schools but we also provide targeted support to those who need it most, usually on a project basis.

-Inspiring Blackpool (2021-22) provided focused support for 20 primary schools across the region to use Primary Futures, working closely with local business networks to engage local volunteers and employers.
+Funded by the Blackpool Opportunity Area, Inspiring Blackpool (2021-22) provided focused support for 20 primary schools across the region to use Primary Futures, working closely with local business networks to engage local volunteers and employers.

-A marine biologist, a scientist who works with deadly snakes, a production accountant for Coronation Street and a paramedic were among over 80 volunteers taking part in activities, designed to embed careers-related learning into the curriculum and help children see the relevance of learning.
+A marine biologist, a scientist who works with deadly snakes, a production accountant for Coronation Street, and a paramedic were among over 80 volunteers taking part in activities, designed to embed careers-related learning into the curriculum and help children see the relevance of learning.

-Volunteers helped promote the importance of skills learnt at school in their jobs, enhancing an English and literacy drive, supporting STEM learning, and promoting maths-related jobs as part of World Maths Day.
+Volunteers helped promote the importance of skills learned at school in their jobs, enhancing an English and literacy drive, supporting STEM learning, and promoting maths-related jobs as part of World Maths Day.
 Other activities challenged children’s preconceptions of gender in jobs or supported Year 6 transitions, with a focus on gaining confidence and adapting to new environments to prepare for secondary school.

 Over 5000 children took part in a mix of virtual and in-person sessions.
 Key outcomes included children better understanding links between learning and the wider world, having an increased awareness of jobs following project activities, and improved self-perceptions in confidence, self-efficacy, and self-belief.

 Showcasing sectors and unusual jobs to support young people to find pathways to a good career and make more informed decisions about their futures.

 The North East is the region with the lowest percentage of young people in a sustained education, employment or training destination, after key stage 4 and key stage 5.